Does religious affiliation/belief provide a morality which can prevent

 Annotation: Because little research has been conducted to evaluate the

-benefits of religion in prisons, this study was conducted to determine if
+benefits of religion in prisons, this study was conducted to determine

 religion facilitated inmate adjustment to prison life.